numbered-works/numbered-works.github.io/_drafts/big-bone.md

 7. A weary dragon
 8. A sad troll
 9. A cursed princess
-10. A devious baron
+10. A tiny man
 11. A wicked lich
-12. A confused bear
+12. A hurt bear

 *...and...*